kiarafrobles/www.retroreport.org/_backstory/stephen-hawking-thinks-humans-will-colonize-space.md

 title: "Stephen Hawking thinks humans will colonize space"
 published: true
 date: 2016-01-22T15:56:00.000Z
 lead_copy: "Stephen Hawking thinks humans will one day be forced to colonize space to survive.
 Were the “Biospherians” right after all?
-Check out \"Biosphere 2: An American Space Odyssey.\" "
+Check out *Biosphere 2: An American Space Odyssey.*"
 backstory_type: backstory
 video: biosphere-2-an-american-space-odyssey
 type: backstories